 Top VIX ETF – ProShares VIX Short-Term Futures ETF (VIXY)

 This ETF is unusual in the fund world, because it allows investors to profit on the volatility of the market, rather than a specific security.
 If volatility moves higher, this ETF increases in value, generally moving inversely to the direction of the stock market.
 It’s better as a short-term trade than a long-term investment, however, because it has to roll derivatives contracts regularly, costing the fund money over time.
 Despite relatively few assets, the fund is liquid, and its expense ratio is in line with others in this niche space – costing $85 annually for each $10,000 invested.
 The strong performance of the stock market in 2019 led to a poor performance for this ETF.

 Top high-dividend ETF – Vanguard High Dividend Yield (VYM)

 Expense ratio: 0.06 percent

 This Vanguard ETF tracks the FTSE High Dividend Yield Index, which includes American stocks paying high-dividend yields.
-The fund has $23 billion under management, making it highly liquid, and it’s sponsored by one of the most reputable names in the business, Vanguard.
+The fund has $38 billion under management, making it highly liquid, and it’s sponsored by one of the most reputable names in the business, Vanguard.
 The fund was founded in 2006 and charges just $6 for every $10,000 invested, so it doesn’t cut into the meaty dividend payout too much.
-The fund’s performance in 2018 reflects the broader market fall.
+The fund’s strong performance in 2019 reflects the broader market’s rise.

 ETFs can be one of the easier and safer ways for investors to get into the stock market, because they offer immediate diversification, regardless of how much you invest.
 To get started, you’ll want to open a brokerage account, one that’s especially focused on the needs of ETF investors.